-District staff also partnered with the County, neighboring Cities, and non-profits to hold an Earth Day event in April 2010.
+District staff also partnered with the County, neighboring Cities, and non-profits to hold an Earth Day event in April 2012.
 The event featured kids' activities, while also disseminating adult environmental outreach.
 The event featured five pollution prevention workshops.
-The workshops included composting (2), green building, graywater systems, and earth friendly eating.
-The event was zero waste and solar powered.
-Other attractions included vendors, public speakers, and music.
-The event was attended by nearly 3,000 people.
+The workshops included composting, green building, greywater systems and earth friendly eating.
+The event was attended by nearly 4,000 people.

-Planned Year Three Activities: Continue to compile number of materials distributed annually; report on the percentage of each type of business/industry contacted in each annual report; deliver brochures to at least 100 businesses by hand to enable direct communication with business owners; conduct at least two workshops on pollution prevention; and, if grant funding becomes available, implement outreach to the tourist industry.
+Planned Year Four Activities: Continue to compile number of materials distributed annually; report on the percentage of each type of business/industry contacted in each annual report; deliver brochures to at least 100 businesses by hand to enable direct communication with business owners; conduct at least two workshops on pollution prevention; and, if grant funding becomes available, implement outreach to the tourist industry.